 Q&A with Scott

 Scott Kepnach has been working in mobile growth since 2006, starting at Universal Music Group then moving on to top gaming companies Glu and Zynga.
 Scott’s experience includes managing teams of up to 20+, and working at early-stage start-ups including SwiftKey (acquired by Microsoft) and Drivemode (acquired by Honda).
-After 14 years working in mobile growth, Scott is currently leading marketing and partnerships at Latin America’s largest on-demand delivery platform, Rappi.
+After 14 years working in mobile growth, Scott currently leads marketing and partnerships at Latin America’s largest on-demand delivery platform, Rappi.

 In your own words, tell us about the apps that you manage?

 I manage all strategic marketing partnerships for the on-demand food, drink, and grocery delivery app, Rappi.
 I build strategic marketing customer acquisition plans and partnerships with top tech companies such as Snapchat, Twitter, Apple Search Ads, Reddit, Pinterest, Waze, Spotify, Twitch, Tik Tok, Facebook, Google, and many others.

 How did you get started in mobile marketing?